jupyter-on-openshift/jupyterhub-quickstart/README.md

 oc policy add-role-to-user edit -z jupyterhub
 ```

-You can check that the role has been added correctly by running ``oc get rolebinding``.
+You can check that the role has been added correctly by running ``oc get rolebindings``.
 You should see an entry for the ``edit`` role of:

 ```
 NAME  ROLE  USERS  GROUPS  SERVICE ACCOUNTS  SUBJECTS